apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperOver.md

-**ZooKeeper is replicated.** Like the distributed processes it coordinates, ZooKeeper itself is intended to be replicated over a sets of hosts called an ensemble.
+**ZooKeeper is replicated.** Like the distributed processes it coordinates, ZooKeeper itself is intended to be replicated over a set of hosts called an ensemble.

 ![ZooKeeper Service](images/zkservice.jpg)